Linux Notes

 sudo nano /etc/ocserv/ocserv.conf

-In the configuration file, find and adjust the following lines:
+In the configuration file, find and modify the following lines:

 # use separate accounts instead of system accounts to login